Crunch time: Kane Williamson takes slice of HB apple company Rockit

 Cricketing superstar Kane Williamson has taken a stake in Hawke’s Bay company Rockit as he helps market the firm in parts of the globe ripe for expansion.

-Williamson, who is already an ambassador for the tiny apples, is in town on Tuesday for a must-win Twenty20 game at McLean Park against India.
+Williamson, who is already an ambassador for the tiny apples, will be missing from McLean Park on Tuesday due to a pre-arranged medical appointment, as the Black Caps seek victory in a must-win Twenty20 game against India.

-But while it’s crunch time on the field for the struggling New Zealand skipper, who needs a win to square the series, it’s apparently also crunch time in the dressing room.
+But while it’s been crunch time on the field recently it’s apparently also been crunch time in the dressing room, thanks to Williamson’s partnership of with the apple firm.

 Williamson said of the apples that he now part-owns: “The guys love them so they disappear quickly, they pretty much expect me to turn up with apples for everyone these days.”